Chinese Cyberbullying Detection: Dataset, Method, and Validation: Validation

 \textbf{Criteria for validating cyberbullying incident.} Based on the data statistics of CHNCI, we propose the evaluation criteria for validating whether it constitutes a cyberbullying incident, including two rules: (1) Offensive Comments Peak Phenomenon: If the number of offensive comments within a certain time interval exceeds 5\% of the current total number of comments, it is considered that this may constitute a cyberbullying incident.
 (2) Multiple Clusters of Offensive Sentiments: When the proportion of offensive comments in multiple time intervals (threshold is set to 5 in the experiments) exceeds 50\% of that time interval, it is considered as a cyberbullying incident.

 \textbf{Experimental Setup.} In the task of cyberbullying language detection, we adopted different training strategies for various model types.
 When fine-tuning pre-trained language models (PLMs), we randomly selected training sets consisting of 600, 1,000, and 1,600 samples, with the remaining data reserved for testing.
 For prompt-tuning-based methods, we simulated few-shot learning scenarios by employing 30-shot, 40-shot, and 50-shot settings, using the rest of the samples for evaluation.
 In contrast, large language models (LLMs) were evaluated in a zero-shot setting without any task-specific fine-tuning.
+LLMs were evaluated under both zero-shot and 5-shot settings.
+Specifically, Llama3 and Qwen models were deployed and executed locally, while DeepseekV3 was accessed via API-based inference.

 In the task of cyberbullying incidents prediction, we first calculated the number of offensive comments for each event on an hourly basis, constructing complete time series data for each event (i.e., the number of offensive comments per hour).
 We then selected data from five representative events as the training set, including three cyberbullying incidents and two normal events, while using data from the remaining events as the test set.
 We employed a sliding window method, using the number of offensive comments from the past five time intervals as input to predict the number of offensive comments for the next time interval.